ZebMcKayhan/WireguardManager/README.md

 IPSet        Enable  Peer  FWMark  DST/SRC
 NETFLIX_DNS  Y       wg12  0x2000  dst
 ```
 What is happening now is that wgm will create a firewall rule to mark packages with destination matching any ip in our ipset with mark 0x2000.
 It will also create a rule to route packages marked with 0x2000 out wg12.
+Since wg12 now contain ipsets then wgm also disables wg12 rp_filter.
 this was really not what we entended, clearly we wanted destinations to go out WAN instead, so we could just change the MARK accordingly:
 ```sh
 E:Option ==> peer wg12 upd ipset NETFLIX_DNS fwmark 0x8000